Evertras/simple-homemanager/03-explain-inputs.md

 contains some number of fields, which hold some number of expression values.

 An attribute set is defined by curly brackets.
-The fields can be any alphanumeric value and may include dashes and undescores.
+The fields can be any alphanumeric value and may include dashes, undescores, or apostrophes.
 They often hold attribute sets of their own, nesting deeply for specific configurations.

 You will see these absolutely everywhere.
 They are the bread and butter of Nix.